dhondta/rpl-attacks/doc/install.md

 >  [default: `~/contiki`]

-- `experiments_fodler`: the path to your experiments folder
+- `experiments_folder`: the path to your experiments folder

 >  [default: `~/Experiments`]